 Their wrinkled jowls also grab smells for later processing.
 And believe it or not, the slobber that flies as they gallop along acts like uber-sticky dog flypaper capturing more scent particles.

 Their deepset eyes are protected from being scratched as they push through thickets in pursuit of their target.
 Not only are the eyes deeply set, the heavy brow of their top skull and extra eyelid tissue helps keep eyes safe.

 We credit the monks of St. Hubert's Abbey in Belgium with establishing the bloodlines and finessing the various traits of the Bloodhound breed that became known as St. Hubert's hounds.They are credited with breeding the best combination of dogs to bring out the best tracking dog on earth.
 Bloodhounds are still called St. Hubert hounds in many parts of Europe.

 The Basset Hound originated from the same dogs as did the Bloodhound, but their short, stocky legs relegated them to working beside hunters on foot.
 The longer-legged dogs were bred to keep their height and be able to run with men on horseback.

-Bloodhounds were prized by nobility of Europe throughout the middle ages up through the French Revolution, as they were used not only to track game, but also to trail poachers or serfs who dared run away.
+Bloodhounds were prized by nobility of Europe throughout history from the middle ages up through the French Revolution, as they were used not only to track game but also to trail poachers or serfs who dared to run away.